justinlee007/CarND-PID-Control-Project/README.md

 * Compare the two and chose the one with less error

 ![](twiddle.png)
-##### Example illustration showing benefits of a PID controller implementing the twiddle algorithm
+##### Example illustration showing benefits of a PID controller implementing the twiddle algorithm (image from Wikipedia)

 Some details of the algorithm are as follows:
+### Sample Size
+The twiddle algorithm requires the system to have a constant run-rate to accurately guage the error between the parameter delta that is being tuned.
+My first attempt at this included thousands of samples to try and equate total error to an entire lap around the track, but that ended up being slow and inaccurate.
+Without location data, any attempt at gleaning track location is guesswork.
+So I decided to use a **sample size of 100**.
+That means 100 measurements are made between each twiddle of a hyperparameter.

 ### Parameter Deltas

 When twiddle runs in the Udacity car simulator, it updates the PID hyperparameters directly, and has an immediate affect on the car's performance.
 Because changing the values too much can result in the car immediately flying off the track, I decided to use the seed PID values to drive parameter deltas.
-After much tinkering, I decided that the param deltas would initialize to **10%** of the seed value.
+After much tinkering, I decided that the param deltas would initialize to **10% of the seed value**.
 So even though the twiddle algorithm tunes hyperparameters to a smaller range, it allows for dynamic updates while the simulator is running.

 ```
 Delta P (Proportional) ΔP = 0.225 / 10